The Emeralds Climbing

 |GPS:||39.319, -120.657 Google Map · Climbing Area Map|

-DescriptionIf you are looking for an area where you can climb without crowds and be in a beautiful mountain setting, this is the place.
-There is even a huge world class swimming hole that is emerald green (expect beautiful people here with little on in the hot days of summer).
-Most of the climbs in the Benches section are westerly to northerly facing so you can chase shade all day in the hotter months.
-When the temperature is 110F in Sacramento, head for the gorge where you will need a sweater.
+A once quiet sport crag in a beautiful mountain setting that has since seen a large influx of climbers.
+Many of the climbs in the Benches section are westerly to northerly facing so you can chase shade all day in the hotter months.
+When the temperature is 110F in Sacramento, head for the gorge where you'll need a sweater.

 The Emeralds are on a mix of PG&E (Pacfic Gas and Electric) and Tahoe National Forest land.
 The exact boundaries aren't easy to see on the ground.
 Dispersed or primitive camping is permitted in many areas of the national forests, but since specifics change frequently, contact Tahoe NF for more information before setting up camp, and as always, make an effort to leave no trace.
 Established campgrounds are also available in the national forest along Bowman Lake Road, and just upstream at PG&E's Lake Spaulding campground.

 This page's location shows the usual parking area.
 Here are driving directions there: